The Barry-Eaton District Health Department released this Guidance for K-12 Parents resource.

 At Maple Valley Schools, we strive for excellence in Transportation services to give your students a safe ride daily wherever they are going.
 Our staff is required to have six hours of continuing education every other year, is randomly drug tested throughout the school year, and constantly sharing ideas regarding efficiency, discipline, bus maintenance, and most of all safety.

 School bus stops are established to promote safe and efficient routes.
 The first criteria used to determine a bus stop is Michigan school bus law.
 We cannot make illegal bus stops under any circumstances.
 Students may be required to go to a stop at a nearby location so parents should assess the path to the bus stop and even accompany their children to the stop if they are concerned with safety.

-Parents and students should feel free to call or stop at the transportation office, if they have any questions or problems.
+Parents and students may call or stop by the Transportation Office if they have any questions or problems.
 Please refer to our student handbook for parental and student expectations regarding the privilege of transportation at Maple Valley Schools.

 School Bus Safety

 Maple Valley Schools offers the privilege of pupil transportation by including transportation in its budget; it is not a state requirement.
 In order for your bus driver to offer an efficient and safe trip to and from school, cooperation by students and parents with the driver will bring around a good bus route.
 Students are expected to follow the safety rules being enforced by their bus driver while on bus routes, field trips, and athletic trips.
 Parents, teachers, coaches are expected to set a good example when buses are in your area.
 Parents could ask their children to explain Bus Safety to you; things may have changed since we rode the bus as kids!
 The student handbook (above) includes the expectations of the Maple Valley Transportation Department.
 Following are summations of laws established by the State of Michigan for pupil transportation.